koss-null/FuncFrog/README.md

 Bugfixes.

-You are welcome to create any issues.
+You are welcome to create any issues and connect to me via email.

 ## What's next?